Some Recipes you can make with your fresh beetroot

 Urvashi Roe’s beetroot pasta

-Everyone is talking about Urvashi Roe’s beetroot pasta, which looks divine, topped with a carrot top pesto.
-8. Beetroot definitely has an affinity for cheese, as this lovely beetroot, pear and goats cheese salad from Frugal Feeding demonstrates.
+Everyone is talking about Urvashi Roe’s beetroot pasta, which looks divine, topped with a carrot pesto.
+8. Beetroot has an affinity for cheese, as this lovely beetroot, pear and goat’s cheese salad from Frugal Feeding demonstrates.

-I am rather blown away by Kate Hackworthy’s amazing chocolate beet nut butter cups – they look absolutely divine!
+I am rather blown away by Kate Hackworthy’s amazing chocolate beet nut butter cups – they look divine!
 10. Kavita Favelle of Kavey Eats home-cures trout with beetroot.
-Not only is it incredibly pretty, it turns out to be quite easy too.
-I am definitely giving this a go!
+Not only is it incredibly pretty, but it turns out to be quite easy too.
+I am giving this a go!

 Having learned to love borscht, I decided to spice things up a bit with this Indian rasam; a delicious beetroot soup with curry spices.

-I really like Claire of Out of the Ordinary’s beautiful beetroot and squash tartwith cherry tomatoes and pine nuts
+I like Claire of Out of the Ordinary’s beautiful beetroot and squash with cherry tomatoes and pine nuts

 Natalie and Valerie Wong, collectively known as Twinny Dip, poach their beetroot in wine for this sublime salad with gorgonzola and hazelnuts.

-Choclette of The Chocolate Log blog makes these gorgeous savoury beetroot muffins with wild garlic and goats cheese.
+Choclette of The Chocolate Log blog makes these gorgeous savory beetroot muffins with wild garlic and goat’s cheese.

 Ren Behan makes a very pretty beetroot salad with walnuts and feta.